Imported vs American-Made Restaurant Seats: A Comparison

 Our seats are thicker and made of natural solid wood rather than 5-8 thin sheets of plywood glued together in layers.

-Restaurant Chairs as they ship out
+Comparison of restaurant chairs as they ship out

 Comfort comparison for restaurant furniture